occivink/mpv-image-viewer/README.md

 `cursor-centric-zoom`: (de)zoom the video while keeping the same part of the image under the cursor
 `align-border`: align the border of the image with the border of the window
 `zoom-invariant-add`: pan the image by the same amount, regardless of the zoom
-`rotate-video`: rotate the video in 90 degrees increment
+`rotate-video`: rotate the image in 90 degrees increment
 `reset-pan-if-visible`: reset the pan if the entire image is visible

 They don't have any default bindings, see the example `input.conf`, and in the configuration bind them.